steveseguin/whip/README.md

 For production, use Let's Encrypt/Certbot or your preferred SSL provider.

 ### Configuration
+Server configuration is optional, as the defaults will work for most people.

 1. Environment variables:

 Configure the ENV variables using any of these methods: